Insality/defold-event/README.md

 ```lua
 event:trigger(...)
 ```
 Trigger the event, causing all subscribed callbacks to be executed.
 Any parameters passed to `trigger` will be forwarded to the callbacks.
 The return value of the last executed callback is returned.
-The `event:trigger` can be called as `event(...)`.
+The `event:trigger(...)` can be called as `event(...)`.

 - **Parameters:** Any number of parameters to be passed to the subscribed callbacks.